Funniest (And Pettiest) Tweets From The 2020 Soul Train Awards

 Soooooul Train!

-Last night’s 2020 Soul Train Awards show was a toe-tappin,’ finger-snappin’ good time that delivered exciting performances from Brandy, Jazmine Sullivan, Charlie Wilson & Smokey Robinson, Cee-Lo Green, Snoh Aalegra, Ella Mai and many more who showed up and showed up on one of music’s biggest nights.
+Last night’s 2020 Soul Train Awards show was a toe-tappin,’ finger-snappin’ good time that delivered exciting performances from Brandy, Jazmine Sullivan, Charlie Wilson & Smokey Robinson, Cee-Lo Green, Snoh Aalegra, Ella Mai and many more who showed up and showed out on one of music’s biggest nights in music.

-Hosted by iconic BFF duo Tisha Campbell and Tichina Arnold, the annual celebration of R&B/Soul continued its reign as BET’s flyest Awards show that knows its audience and gives them what they want every year.
+Hosted by iconic BFF duo Tisha Campbell and Tichina Arnold, the annual celebration of R&B/Soul continued its reign as BET’s flyest Awards show that honored Summer Walker (Album of the Year), Megan Thee Stallion (Rhythm & Beats Award), Brandy (Soul Train Certified), Beyoncé, Blue Ivy, SAINt JHN & Wizkid (Video of the Year), Snoh Aalegra (Best New Artist) and Kirk Franklin (Best Gospel/Inspirational Award) for their special contributions to the genre.

 The star-studded show comes just days after the Grammy nominations stirred up backlash from R&B artists like Teyana Taylor and weeks after the AMAs that STILL, after all these years, failed to recognize the beloved genre properly.